LavinaKathambi/AI_Face_Detector/README.md

 The library used is Opencv; the algorithm is already trained, I used haar cascade algorithm which is already pre-trained

 You need to install open cv; pip install opencv-python or pip install opencv-python-headless(if you are getting any errors)

+Here is a sample from my favorite TV show Prince of Peoria lol 😂 don't thay look cute 😅
 ![](Display.png)